Providing Integrated Care for Complex Heart Transplant Patients

 - Intravenous inotropes: Medical therapy to make the heart beat strongly

 - Ventricular assist device (VAD): A blood pump, implanted inside the body and connected to a tube that runs outside of the body and connects to a power source, which assists the heart with pumping blood to the body.
 The device is portable and can be operated on batteries, so patients can live at home.
 The University of Michigan was the first hospital in the state to implant heart-assist devices for patients awaiting transplant and is one of the largest programs to do so in the world.
 The device can also be used as permanent therapy for someone not eligible for a heart transplant.
 U-M surgeons and cardiologists continue to lead many of the clinical trials that have expanded the types of ventricular assist devices available and the clinical characteristics of patients who can receive them.
+For more detailed information on ventricular assist devices, visit the VADs and LVADs page on the Frankel Cardiovascular Center website.

 Offering Options for Combination Transplant Patients